YuxinSUN89/A-SIMPLE-TRADING-BOT/README.md

 ```

 ## Usage
-To get data from the API, simply import the library and call the object with your API key.
-Your API key may also be stored in the environment variable in config file.
+Go to config file and input your Alpac API key and secret key
 ```python
 API_KEY = "<Your API here>"
 SECRET_KEY = "<Your secret key here>"